Digging through 2D densely-packed coarse granular media as a critical phenomenon: Results and Discussion

 \subsection{The automated digger in a layer of cylindrical particles}

-To examine whether we can experimentally reproduce the power laws observed in simulation data, we automate the manual digger by regularly randomizing its digging direction.
+To examine whether we can experimentally reproduce the power laws observed in simulation, we automate the manual digger by periodically randomizing its digging direction.
 This removes human judgement from the selection of which granular obstacles to relocate.
-To ensure that the automated digger does not get stuck in one place, we assign a range of angle, much wider than that used for the manual one, for it to attempt a push.
+For automated control, an angle coordinate system $\theta$ is defined along the $x$-axis of the global coordinate system as marked in Fig. \ref{fig:setup} and Fig. \ref{fig:microbit_protractor}.
+To ensure that the automated digger does not get stuck in one place, we assign a much wider range of heading angle of pushing, $\Theta = -90$ to $90$ degrees, than that used for the manual operation.
 This also allows the digger to achieve perceivable moving distances within reasonable experimental time frames.
-More specifically, the angular coordinate $\theta$ defined at the front edge of the digger ranges anywhere from $-90$ degrees to $90$ degrees with $0$ degrees being fixed along the global reference direction $x$ relative to the container, as shown in Fig. \ref{fig:microbit_protractor}.
-The digger's heading angle of pushing, $\Theta$, is defined on the $\theta$ angular coordinate.
 The automated digger proceeds by a heading angle $\Theta = \theta_1 + \theta_2$, chosen randomly among $-90$, $-80$, ..., $0$, ..., or $90$ for $\theta_1$ and $-30$, $-20$, ..., $0$, ..., or $30$ for $\theta_2$, both set with a constant $10$ degrees increment.
 We discard values of $\Theta$ smaller than $-90$ and greater than $90$ so that the digger does not attempt to push backward.
-At each $\Theta$, within an overall duration of one minute, the digger repetitively pushes forward for $\Delta t_f=60$ millisecond and then retreats (moves backward) for $\Delta t_b=30$ millisecond with concurrent vibrations at a frequency $f \approx 200$ Hz.
-The repetitive back and forth movement of the digger is to mimic the behavior of the manually-operated digger when it makes a quasi-static push attempt, and is controlled by a micro:bit microcontroller.
+At each $\Theta$, within an overall duration of one minute, the digger repetitively pushes forward for $\Delta t_f=60$ milliseconds (equivalent to a nominal moving distance $\Delta x_f \approx 0.045D_d$) and then retreats (moves backward) for $\Delta t_b=30$ milliseconds with concurrent vibrations at a frequency $f \approx 200$ Hz.
+The low-amplitude vibrations are used in the automated experiments to reduce local interparticle friction around the recess of the digger, so that our experiments can be completed within a reasonable laboratory time.
+The repetitive back and forth movement of the digger when it makes a quasi-static push attempt, controlled by a micro:bit microcontroller, is to mimic the behavior of the manually-operated digger.
 For a given $\theta_1$, the digger repeats the process seven times with randomly chosen $\theta_2$ so that in principle it can explore the neighborhood of $\theta_1$ for as long as seven minutes.
-The digger keeps changing the value of $\Theta$ until it captures at least one cylinder, as shown by the movie clip in the Supplemental Material \cite{supp4}.
+The digger keeps changing the value of $\Theta$ until it captures at least one cylinder, as shown by the movie clip provided in the Supplemental Material \cite{supp4}.
 The process of particle ejection remains unchanged and after an ejection the whole automated process starts over again.